remoteintech/remote-jobs/company-profiles/mycelium.md

 ## Remote status

 Mycelium has both in-person and remote positions across multiple countries.
+It's part of normal operating for the company as they work across timezones and borders.

 ## Region